French Canada

 Why visit Québec Province

-Québec is one of Canada’s most distinctive provinces, blending old-world charm with vast natural beauty.
-Its French heritage runs deep – from the cobbled streets of Québec City to the lively cafés and art galleries of Montréal.
-The language, cuisine and culture all give it a uniquely European feel.
+Québec is one of Canada’s most distinctive provinces, blending European heritage with vast natural landscapes.
+Its French roots run deep – from the cobbled streets of Québec City to the lively cafés and galleries of Montréal.
+The language, cuisine and customs give the region a character unlike anywhere else in the country.

-Food here is a true highlight.
-Think fresh seafood, artisan cheese, rich maple syrup and, of course, poutine.
-Wherever you go, there’s a strong sense of pride in the culture, language and land.
+Food is a highlight.
+Fresh seafood, artisan cheeses and rich maple syrup appear on menus across the province, alongside classic Québécois dishes such as poutine.
+There is a strong sense of pride here – in the culture, the French language and the land itself.

-You might wander through charming villages, learn about Indigenous heritage or catch the Northern Lights dancing across a frozen lake.
-Québec invites you to see Canada through a different lens – one shaped by history, full of character, and deeply tied to the land.
+You might wander through historic villages, learn about Indigenous heritage or watch the Northern Lights shimmer above a frozen lake.
+Québec offers a different perspective on Canada – shaped by history, full of character and deeply connected to its landscapes.

 Vines on the Isle de Orleans, Québec